sbufe/maker-blog/handy-resources/index.md

 ## Server technologies

-### Preprocessors
+### Preprocessing

+**Mark Down** allows for writing copy in plain text with very simple markups for headers, bold, or links.
+It requires processing to apply style.
+Again, very clean and minimal.

 **Jekyll** is a server-side preprocessor which can render .md (markdown) files and style templates into ready-to-serve html files, which are then cached as static files on the server.
+Sometimes it takes a few minutes for Jekyll to scan changes to the markdown or style files and render new html.

 **Sass**

 **YAML** is a way of storing structured data in a plain text file.
 It's similar to the notion of using an XML file to hold a data structure, but the syntax is clean and minimal.

-**Mark Down** allows for writing copy in plain text with very simple markups for headers, bold, or links.
-It requires processing to apply style.
-Again, very clean and minimal.